How PrepIEP works (and what it doesn't do)

 - DESE 2023–24 revised IEP form — the current form Massachusetts schools use.

-We re-ingest the knowledge base whenever the underlying source publishes a meaningful change (form revisions, new policy memos, BSEA rules updates).
-The advisor will not cite a source that isn't in this base.
+We re-ingest the knowledge base whenever the underlying source publishes a meaningful change (form revisions, new policy memos, dispute-resolution updates).
+The advisor will not cite a source that isn't in this base, and it will not use another state's source pack for your meeting.

 How extraction confidence works